BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 | `EXAMPLES/tinyraytracer.c`                   | a port from [TinyRaytracer](https://github.com/ssloy/tinyraytracer).             |

 The LIBFEMTORV32 library includes some basic font rendering, 2D polygon clipping and 2D polygon filling routines.
 Everything fits in the available 6kbytes of memory !
-The larger program use floating point arithmetics, implemented in software in gcc's libraries (there will be one day a hardware FPU for femtorv32, maybe...).
+The larger programs use floating point arithmetics, implemented in software in gcc's libraries (there will be one day a hardware FPU for femtorv32, maybe...).

 FemtOS